Open Accessibility Menu

 Endocrinology

 Personal statement: I joined Providence Portland Medical Education because of the department's commitment to education.
 In this division, I have had the good fortune of being able to teach the residents the intricacies of endocrine pathways in many different venues - noon conference, clinic, and in the hospital.
-I also enjoy the faculty and staff at PMG-Northeast who have such great teaching skills, enthusiasm and support for each other.
+Recently, I took on the role as Fellowship Director for our residents and am looking forward to collaborating as a mentor and guide in the next steps of their career.

 Medical school: Vanderbilt University